 Join online organizations that look out for the best interests of singles.
 Here are a few that I’ve run across over the years: Unmarried America.org, Unmarried.org, and Single Edition.com

 If you have or start a singles organization, include community service and singles rights projects as part of the activities mix.

 There are many more areas of singles discrimination.
 But these are some of the most impacting.

 The percentage of adult singles in the US and around the world is expected to continue to rise.
 This creates a new, unique, and powerful sociopolitical group — if it is united behind a common cause.

-If organized and united, adult singles can be the largest socio-political group in the U.S. and world by far!
-With power comes responsibly though.
+If organized and united, adult singles can be the largest socio-political group in the U.S. and the world by far!
+With power comes responsibility though.
 If this came about, this power should be used wisely and with integrity.
 So be sure to choose your leaders carefully.